marciogameiro/DSGRN_temp/README.md

 ## Installation

 To install DSGRN you will need a modern C++ compiler (supporting C++11) and Python 3.
-If you have these and the dependencies needed by DSGRN (see below) installed on your system, all you need to do to install DSGRN on your system is to run the following command on the terminal:
+If you have these and the dependencies needed by DSGRN (see below) installed on your system, all you need to do to install DSGRN is to run the following command on the terminal:

 	pip install --upgrade --force-reinstall --no-deps --no-cache-dir git+https://github.com/marciogameiro/DSGRN.git